-- NOTE 1: The availability of the Synchronization Timeline is dependent on whether the contentidstem matches the contentid for the master content and whether the requested timeline is currently derivable for the master media. - NOTE 2: Availability can change during the session and this is reflected in the timestamp messages send by the MSAS function.
-For example: a change of contentId may change whether it matches the contentIdStem provided in the setup-data message. - NOTE 3: A timeline that is available when tuned to a DVB broadcast may not necessarily be available when playing back a PVR recording of that same broadcast unless the component carrying that timeline was recorded.
+- NOTE 1: The availability of the Synchronization Timeline is dependent on whether the contentIdStem matches the contentId for the master content (which might be overridden as described above) and whether the requested timeline is currently derivable for the master media. - NOTE 2: Availability can change during the session and this is reflected in the timestamp messages send by the MSAS function.
+For example: a change of contentId may change whether it matches the contentIdStem provided in the setup-data message. - NOTE 3: A timeline that is available when tuned to a DVB broadcast may not necessarily be available when playing back a PVR recording of that same broadcast unless the component carrying that timeline was recorded